 The Centre is happy to help participants arrange a pre- or post-course activity in Costa Rica.
 This could include Spanish language school, a visit to the beach or ziplining.

-This tuition fee includes all course materials, field visits, and five lunches.
+This tuition fee includes course materials, field visits, coffee breaks, and five lunches.